Knowing our Fish Creeks in Átl’ḵa7tsem/Howe Sound

 In 2023, we studied what settlers today know or do not know about our fish-bearing creeks in the region.
 This report is here and will be updated in 2025.

-The Squamish River watershed from the headwaters to the estuary at the head of Howe Sound has been well studied, but efforts to restore harm to fish habitat only began in 1993 when concerned people partnered with the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
+The Squamish River watershed from the headwaters to the estuary at the head of Howe Sound has been well studied, however, efforts to restore fish habitat only began in 1993 when concerned people partnered with the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
 Ta'hax7wtn/Randall Lewis brought his knowledge of the ages to the leadership of the Squamish River Watershed Society.
 This area was Randall’s ancestral home.
 He hiked, fished, hunted and logged in this watershed and today he is still actively on the land.
-Work is still being done within the Squamish watershed to restore fish habitats from decades of past disturbances due to road building and industrial activity.
+Work is still being done within the Squamish watershed to restore fish habitats from decades of past disturbance due to road building and industrial activity.
 The challenge now is the consequences of climate change affecting water flows and silt production from glacier melt.
 The combined efforts of the Squamish River Watershed Society, Squamish Streamkeepers, Tenderfoot Hatchery, Fisheries and Oceans Canada, Innergex, BC Hydro, Cheakamus Centre and other knowledge keepers serve these mighty Ashlu and Squamish rivers and their tributaries.

-The West Vancouver Streamkeepers, a dedicated group of volunteers, have worked hard on fish-bearing creeks for decades.
+The West Vancouver Streamkeepers, a dedicated group of volunteers, have worked hard to protect fish-bearing creeks for decades.
 Bowen Island’s Fish and Wildlife Club has been monitoring fish activity for many years and operates the Terminal Creek hatchery.
 The watersheds in the portion of the Sunshine Coast within the Biosphere have been heavily impacted to support BC Ferries, roads, logging, and industrial activities.
 The history of success and failure of compensation channels built to offset the destruction of fish habitat is a long story.
 The Sunshine Coast Streamkeepers are always looking for more volunteers and support.

 Howe Sound is also blessed with fish-bearing creeks and waterways that have escaped human interference.
-Knowing that data is important to understanding what we have, we focused on creeks on Chá7elkwnech/Gambier Island, where little data has been collected and recorded so far.
+Knowing that data is important to understanding what we have, we have focused on creeks on Chá7elkwnech/Gambier Island, where little data has been collected and recorded so far.

-We learned from interviewing streamkeepers that knowing your fish-bearing creeks close to where you live, where you can witness the beautiful cycles of nature, is rewarding and addictive.
+We learned from interviewing streamkeepers that knowing the fish-bearing creeks close to where you live, where you can witness the beautiful cycles of nature, is rewarding and addictive.
 Knowing and caring for our fish-bearing creeks is a project that engages the local community, develops local citizen scientists, collects data, and submits it to the authorities that make land-use decisions.

-With at least ten watersheds on remote Chá7elkwnech/Gambier Island, we initiated a stream-keeping program that complements the earlier project of Searching for Wex̱és (frogs) eDNA sampling for Coastal-Tailed Frogs.
+With at least ten watersheds on remote Chá7elkwnech/Gambier Island, we initiated a stream-keeping program that complements the earlier project of Searching for Wex̱és (frogs) eDNA sampling for Coastal Tailed Frogs.

 The Knowing Our Fish Creeks project on Chá7elkwnech/Gambier Island had a successful 2024 field season.
 Thank you to all of the volunteers who joined us along the way.
 Our staff have enjoyed becoming more familiar with the stream ecosystems on Chá7elkwnech and working with the local community.